Moore Student Named Top Ten Attorney at National Mock Trial Competition

 The judges evaluated the students based on their familiarity of the case and the formulation of their arguments.
 Students received points for each phase of the trial, opening, direct and cross examination, closing argument and how well their witnesses responded.

-Mock Trial Coordinator Judy Spencer said, “I was thoroughly impressed with this group of young people who worked so hard to prepare for each round.
-It is rewarding to see the life skills they gain as part of the experience – self confidence, speaking ability and teamwork – to name a few.
-Also impressive for this new team is that they placed so high in their first time to compete at nationals.”
+“Although we did not place, I was thoroughly impressed with this group of young people who worked so hard to prepare for each round,” Mock Trial Coordinator Judy Spencer said.
+“It is rewarding to see the life skills they gain as part of the experience – self-confidence, speaking ability and teamwork – to name a few.
+Their character, sportsmanship, dedication and talent were obvious to all.
+Oklahoma can be proud!"